AmreenWahab/ProducerConsumerApp/README.md

 # ProducerConsumerApp

-To build a simple standalone Java application that works as a consumer of messages in a database.
+This projects constains a simple standalone Java application that works as a consumer of messages in a database.
 The consumer is responsible for sending the message to difference targets like file, db etc. The consumer must ensure integrity of data and guarantee exactly-once processing of messages.
 Another Java application will act as a producer to inject data into database.

 ## Getting Started